Getting Started

 Q: What if I prefer clicking buttons?
 A: The Studio interface has traditional menus too.
 Use whatever feels natural.

 Q: Will Brinley write my story for me?
-A: No. Brinley helps you write YOUR story.
-Brinley suggests, reminds, and assists — but you're the author.
+A: No. Brinley helps you create YOUR project.
+Brinley suggests, reminds, and assists — but you're the creator.

 Next Article: What are Atomic Writing Elements?